Grim list of deaths at police hands grows even after verdict

 Activists say the fight for police reform and a more just legal system is far from over.

-Rachael Rollins, the first woman of color to be elected district attorney in Massachusetts, said it must start in part by breaking down the misconception that questioning the police or suggesting ways they can improve means “you don’t back the blue.”
+Rachael Rollins, the first woman of color to become district attorney in Massachusetts, said it must start in part by breaking down the misconception that questioning the police or suggesting ways they can improve means “you don’t back the blue.”

-“The police have an incredibly hard job, and believe me, I know there are violent people that harm community and police but that’s not all of us, so we have to acknowledge that it’s not working and we have to sit together to come up with solutions, but it’s urgent,” said Rollins, the district attorney for Suffolk County, which includes Boston.
-“I’m afraid.
-I’m exhausted and I’m the chief law enforcement officer so imagine what other people feel like.”
+“The police have an incredibly hard job, and believe me, I know there are violent people that harm community and police but that’s not all of us.
+So we have to acknowledge that it’s not working and we have to sit together to come up with solutions, but it’s urgent,” said Rollins, the district attorney for Suffolk County, which includes Boston.

+“I’m afraid, I’m exhausted and I’m the chief law enforcement officer so imagine what other people feel like,” she said.

 Associated Press reporters Denise Lavoie in Richmond, Va., and Rebecca Santana in New Orleans contributed to this report, as did Farnoush Amiri in Columbus, Ohio, a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

-Note: This story has been corrected to show that the Salt Lake County district attorney’s first name is Sim, not Sam, and that it’s the Cook County state’s attorney’s office, not district attorney’s office.